Assessment of 48 Stock markets using adaptive multifractal approach: Background theory

 and $\gamma_{xy}=-2H_{xy}=2-2h_{xy}(q=2)$.
 The exponent of power spectrum is also given by $\beta_{xy}=2H_{xy}+1=2h_{xy}(q=2)-1$.
 In Table \ref{exponents}, we summarized the most relevant scaling exponents for stochastic processes.

 There is no guarantee to have unique scaling exponent, $h_{xy}(q)$ for each $q$'s in all underlying scales, $s$.
 In mentioned situation we should notice to range scale that underlying data sets is investigated.
 Therefore, there are more than one statistical behavior for underlying data sets in all scaling range.
 In other words, there exists either short-range cross-correlation or not at all any cross-correlation.
 The $q$-dependency of $h_{xy}$ states that cross-fluctuations have multifractal nature.
-It must point out that the importance of investigation of trends is based on at least two following purposes: first of all, the existence of some kinds of trends such as sinusoidal trend embedded in data sets, causes to have cross overs in data sets \cite{cooly65,kunhu,trend2,trend3,trend3-1,physa,koscielny98,SVD}.
-In order to minimizing the effect of mentioned trends and find more reliable statistical inference, some additional detrending procedures are used e.g. F-DFA \cite{movahedplasma,f-dfa}, Singular Value Decomposition filtering (SVD) \cite{golub,trend3,trend3-1}, Empirical mode decomposition \cite{wu07} and so on.
-After removing the dominant periodic functions, such as sinusoidal trends, we obtain the fluctuation exponent by direct application of the MF-DXA.\\
+It must point out that the importance of investigation of trends is based on at least two following purposes: first of all, the existence of some kinds of trends such as sinusoidal trend embedded in data sets, causes to have cross overs in data sets \cite{kunhu,trend2,f-dfa2,golub,trend3,trend3-1,physa,cooly65,koscielny98}.
+In order to minimizing the effect of mentioned trends and find more reliable statistical inference, some additional detrending procedures are used e.g. F-DFA \cite{f-dfa,f-dfa2,movahedplasma}, Singular Value Decomposition filtering (SVD) \cite{golub,trend3,trend3-1}, Empirical mode decomposition \cite{wu07} and adaptive detrending algorithm \cite{hu09}.
+After removing global and local trends, we obtain the fluctuation exponent by applying the MF-DXA.\\

 It has been demonstrated that to find the most reliable value of scaling exponent based on DFA or DCCA methods, we should set $s\leq (t/2)$, namely $N_s\ge 2$ \cite{bun02}.
 To determine the slope of curve in the log-log plot of fluctuation function versus scale (equation (\ref{lam})), we use likelihood statistics as follows: